Reviews (Page 2)

 -

-Horizon Forbidden West review: Another beautiful string to Aloy's bow, despite some open world drawbacks
+Take a bow Horizon Forbidden West review: Another beautiful string to Aloy's bow, despite some open world drawbacks

 Empowering and fluid combat makes for killer bow-based action in Horizon Forbidden West, but open world woes keep the game from scoring a bullseye.